EspressoLogicCafe/CALiveAPICreatorAdminCLI/README.md

   Commands:

-    login [options] <url>                                            Login to an API Creator server logout [options] [url]                                           Logout from the current server, or a specific server use <alias>                                                      Use the specified server by default status                                                           Show the current server, and any defined server aliases project [options] <list|create|update|delete|use|import|export>  Administer projects.
+    login [options] <url>  -alias [name]                             Login to an API Creator server using an alias name (multiple connections can be active) logout [options] [url] -alias [name]                             Logout from the current server, or an alias specific server use <alias>                                                      Use the specified login aliasserver by default status                                                           Show the current server, and any defined server aliases project [options] <list|create|update|delete|use|import|export>  Administer projects.
 Actions are: list, create, update, delete, use, export datasources [options] <list|create|update|delete>                Administer datasources within a project.